Marine Life Cares

 How are they cared for?

-Marine Life has a team of veterinarians, animal health technicians, curators, and animal care staff dedicated to caring for our animals.
+Marine Life has a team of veterinarians, animal health technicians, management, and animal care staff dedicated to caring for our animals.
 Our staff participates in training programs with our animals.
-This training is not simply for entertainment—animals are taught behaviours that allow us to do in-depth medical checkups, such as x-rays and ultrasounds.
+This training is not simply for entertainment—animals are taught behaviours that allow us to do in-depth medical checkups, such as x-rays and ultrasounds completely voluntarily!

 Can they be released into the wild?